Ashvikka/Ashvikka/README.md

-Hey there!
+👋🏻Hey there!
 I'm Ashvikka, Information Technology undergraduate at Sri Lankan Institute of Information Technology.
 Im interested to learn new techologies and adapt to it.
 Currently I'm learning about Python programming.
 Looking forward to contribute in community projects.